Dannark/BWO/README.md

     - The [NPM and NodeJS](https://www.npmjs.com/get-npm) installed on your system
     - Navigate to the folder `bwo-server` and run on the console the command `npm install` to install and update all the dependences

+2. Launch your own server :
+    2.1 Setup the database if you want to run it Online:
+        - Create a project and setup your Firebase database and Cloud Firestore on [Google console](console.firebase.google.com)
+            - Save the `google-services.json` file in `android\app\`
+        - Edit the enviroment variables in `resources/config.js` or set them in your system so the server can connects to your database.

-2. Run the Node Server:
+    2.2.
+Run the Node Server:
-    - Navigate to the folder `bwo-server` and run on the console the command `npm start` or `node server.js` or just `nodemon`
+        - Navigate to the folder `bwo-server` and run on the console the command `npm start` or `node server.js`
+            - To specify an environment use `--env=development` or `--env=production` in both case you need to be authenticated in firebase.
+For localhost use `--env=localhost`
             - To Run test on the Server side run `npm test` (still in development)
-        - To specify an environment use `--env=development` or `--env=production`
-        - If you want to use firebase in production mode, create a project in firebase console and edit the enviroment variables in `resources/config.js`

-3. Adjust the Server URL on the `lib\server\utils\server_utils.dart` if you want to use your own server (localhost for example)
+    2.3 For the client-side (Android App), Adjust the Server URL in `lib\server\utils\server_utils.dart`
+        - Set your database name `development`, `production`, `localhost`
-    - Tip: You can use gitpod to launch it alive for free
+        - Tip: You can host in gitpod or heroku to launch it alive for free

+3. If you do not want to configure your own server and just want to run the game:
+    - Make sure to adjust the `server` variable URL in `lib\server\utils\server_utils.dart` to `https://borderless-world.herokuapp.com`

 4. Launch the app on your device
     - Left tap on screen = walk
     - Right tap on screen = cut tree/attack
-    - While in build mode you can't walk and can only place object inside the foundation square
+    - While in build mode you can't walk and can only place/delete object inside the foundation square

 You can also open the host url on your browser to see the currently server state (for debuging)

+And please, let me know if you have any problems, `open an issue` and i will be in touch very soon.
+Code refactoring are really appreciated at this point.

 ## Dev Log
 Usecases: